 Luna’s normally a super patient dog.
 She spent most of last October in a skeleton sweater (yeah I know huskies don’t need clothes), she’s an expert traveler and even goes on walks with her three cats.
 But its been touch and go lately.
 In August, she was refusing food and having a lot of trouble walking.
 At her age the aches and pains of arthritis are a fact of life, but she rarely let them keep her down.

 How cute is she?
-Not only do these treats smell amazing (very important for those canine sniffers!) they are packed with fiber.
-Luna says they’re delicious but I’m here to tell you that these gluten-free pumpkin treats are loaded with tasty health benefits.
+Not only do these treats smell amazing (very important for those canine sniffers!) they are also packed with fiber.
+Luna says they’re delicious but I’m here to tell you that these gluten-free pumpkin dog treats are loaded with tasty health benefits.

 The easiest way to make dog treats is to roll out the dough and cut it into squares with a pizza cutter.
 But I don’t do things the easy way, I almost always choose the cute way!
 So, I used a few different cookie cutters: a long dog bone, a larger jack-o-lantern and a small pumpkin cutter.